-On sustained questioning, it was revealed that the woman, a school dropout, had been “brainwashed” online about the “suffering” of the Kashmiri people at the hands of government forces and had “fallen prey to false propaganda” on social media, the police said.
+On sustained questioning, it was revealed that the woman, a school dropout, had been “brainwashed” online about the supposed suffering of the Kashmiri people at the hands of security forces and had “fallen prey to false propaganda” on social media, the police said.

 The Jammu and Kashmir police had been informed by central security agencies that a Pune-based woman, who had been detained on various occasions by the Pune Anti-Terrorism Squad, had moved to the Valley and that surveillance needed to be mounted.

 Subsequently, an alert was issued to all districts.
 It named her and claimed that she was a suicide bomber who was planning to disrupt a Republic Day function.

 The note said there was a “strong input” that an 18- year-old non-Kashmiri woman could “cause a suicide bomb explosion” near or inside the Republic Day parade.

 “All are directed to please ensure that frisking of ladies at the (venues) is done meticulously and with utmost caution so as to thwart the designs of ANEs (anti-national elements),” the note, circulated on January 23, read.

 Shaikh had been questioned by the ATS Pune in 2015, when it came to its notice that she had been “radicalised” after coming in contact with ISIS supporters abroad.